Sisel Australia – Sisel International Distributor

 Sisel Australia Latest Blog Posts bringing you Toxin Free Sisel Product Information

 About Toxic Free Living

 Toxic Personal Care – are you using chemical free products?
 Chemical free shampoos – conditioner – toothpaste – skin care and makeup are hard to find.
 Toxic personal care products can cause health problems.
 Make a change today and start using Sisel International’s personal care products, make safe choices and avoid toxic personal care.
 If you are concerned about toxic chemicals found in personal care products then Sisel International is the solution you have been looking for (Sisel Australia is now open).

 Do you live in a toxic environment?
 A chemical-free home begins by knowing which products are toxic to your health.
 Toxic chemicals found in and around your home which can cause toxic reactions and health problems.
 By swapping all your personal care products to Sisel International product range you will be able to avoid potentially harmful chemicals that you are being exposed to on a daily basis (Sisel is now open in Australia.
 Avoid harmful chemicals in your bathroom products and make the swap now.

 Exposure to Toxins.
 Prevention of exposure to toxins is key to maintaining good health; but for toxins your body has already accumulated, you may want to consider a cleanse and body-detox program.
 Cleansing with an all-natural herbal fiber supplement is a great way to detox your body without synthetics.

-- Not recognising that many diseases and illnesses are due to toxic overload and or metabolic deficient/overload which are preventable, and not knowing what to do about it
+- Not recognising that many diseases and illnesses are due to toxic overload and/or metabolic deficient/overload which is preventable, and not knowing what to do about it

 - Not taking responsibility